FedericoGGM-zz/CS50_FinalProject/README.md

 # Ceibapp
 #### Video Demo: <URL HERE>
 #### Description:
-Ceibapp is an small business oriented inventory managment web application.
+Ceibapp is an small business oriented inventory management web application.
 The name cames from one of my favourite trees, *Ceiba Speciosa*, a stunning local specimen from Argentina.
 ### Why?
-Ceibapp was designed as a solution for a local furniture factory which despite a long tradition in the business it didnt have a digital tool for managing their sales and inventory materials.
+Ceibapp was designed as a solution for a local furniture factory which despite a long tradition in the business it didn´t have a digital tool for managing their sales and inventory materials.

 Also, Ceibapp was developed as a final project for the [**CS50's Introduction to Computer Science**](https://learning.edx.org/course/course-v1:HarvardX+CS50+X/home) course.
-The main goal for this final step was to apply as many concepts learned trough the course as possible, such as:
+The main goal for this final step was to apply as many concepts learned through the course as possible, such as:

 	 - CS50 ide: software development, debbuging, server running.
 	 - Flask, jinja: web application development.